-2.16.3 Respect, Diversity, Inclusion and Employment Equity
+2.17.4 Respect, Diversity, Inclusion and Employment Equity

-Bell is dedicated to supporting human rights and creating an inclusive and accessible workplace where all employees feel valued, respected and supported based on their skillset, unique values, and fairness to achieve their full potential, including support for reasonable workplace accommodations.
+Bell is dedicated to supporting human rights and creating an inclusive and accessible workplace where all employees feel valued, respected and supported based on their skill set, unique values, and fairness to achieve their full potential, including support for reasonable workplace accommodations.

-Respectful communications and timely conflict resolution are also key components to avoid escalations and prevent discrimination, harassment and violence.
-Resources to support awareness and resolution are available on our Respectful workplace, Human rights and Diversity, Equity and Inclusion websites.
+Respectful communications and timely conflict resolution are also key components to avoid escalations and prevent discrimination or harassment and violence.
+Resources to support awareness and resolution are available on our Respectful workplace, Human rights and Diversity, equity, inclusion and belonging websites.

-Bell does not tolerate and condemns any form of discrimination, harassment or violence, whether directed against an individual or group, including employees, customers, suppliers and shareholders.
-This specifically includes discrimination based on race, national or ethnic origin, aboriginal or indigenous status, language spoken, religion, age, sex (including pregnancy or childbirth), gender identity /expression, sexual orientation, marital status, family status, veteran status, physical or mental disability and conviction for which a pardon has been granted.
+Bell does not tolerate and condemns any form of discrimination or harassment and violence, whether directed against an individual or group, including employees, customers, suppliers and shareholders.
+This specifically includes discrimination based on race, national or ethnic origin, aboriginal or indigenous status, language spoken, religion, age, sex (including pregnancy or childbirth), gender identity/expression, sexual orientation, marital status, family status, veteran status, physical or mental disability and conviction for which a pardon has been granted.